Interdisciplinary Approaches to Managing Health of Fish and Wildlife

 The deadline for submitting an oral presentation abstract has now passed, but abstracts for posters and displays are still welcomed and encouraged.
 Time will be available on both Day 1 and Day 2 for mingling, networking, and discussion focused at poster presentations and displays.
 To guarantee that your poster or display can be accommodated, please send title, abstract, or description of your display, a short bio, and full contact information by March 30, 2018.
 Your abstract will be included in the forum proceedings.
 The primary author of a registered poster or display will receive the membership discount on registration fees.

 Submission guidelines for presentations, posters, and summary papers appear on our website here

-Registration for this conference includes 2-days worth of presentations including the keynote speakers, all catering and field trip opportunities.
+Registration for this conference includes 2-days worth of presentations including the keynote speakers and all catering.